Mookie Betts Player Props: Dodgers vs. Angels

 Mookie Betts At The Plate

+- Among qualifying hitters in baseball, he ranks 78th in batting average, 29th in on-base percentage, and 19th in slugging.

+- In 72.9% of his 70 games this season, Betts has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In 21.7% of his games this season, he has hit a long ball, and 5.3% of his trips to the dish.
+- He has hit a home run in 21.4% of his games this year, and 5.3% of his plate appearances.

-- In 37.7% of his games this season, Betts has had at least one RBI.
-He's picked up more than one in 15.9% and driven in three or more of his team's runs in five contests.
+- Betts has driven home a run in 26 games this year (37.1%), including more than one RBI in 15.7% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.